stacklane/docs/🗄/Article/scripting/messages.md

 Redirect.home();
 ```

-For the very next GET to `/` only, the value of `thing` will be available:
+For the very next GET only, the value of `thing` will be available:

 ```html
 <!--TEMPLATE mustache-->